splunk/public-o11y-docs/synthetics/test-config/syn-downtimes.rst

 * Before a downtime configuration has run:

-   * If it's non-recurring you can edit it, and if it's still in "scheduled" state you can delete it.
+   * If it's non-recurring you can edit or delete it.
    * If it's recurring you can edit it, but you can only delete it before its first run.
+Its status may still be displayed as :guilabel:`Scheduled`, but it's functionally locked after the first occurrence.
+   * To delete a downtime configuration, select the :guilabel:`Delete` action from the vertical dot menu (|verticaldots|).

 * While a downtime configuration is active:

    * If it's non-recurring you can't edit or delete it, but you can extend it or end it immediately.
    * If it's recurring you can't edit, delete, or extend it, but you can end it immediately.

-* After the first run of a recurring downtime configuration, you can't edit or extend it, regardless of its current status; you can only delete it or stop it manually.
-To delete it, select the :guilabel:`Delete` action from the vertical dot menu (|verticaldots|).
-Its status may still be displayed as :guilabel:`Scheduled`, but it's functionally locked.
+* After the first run of a downtime configuration, whether it's recurring or not, you can't delete or edit it.

 Preview the downtime schedule